Merrimack Warriors men's ice hockey: J Thom Lawler era (1964-1978)

-Tragically just two months after winning the national championship head coach Lawler died after suffering from an heart attack.
+Tragically just two months after winning the national championship head coach Lawler died after suffering from a heart attack.
 After his untimely death Lawler was honored for his accomplishments and dedication to the program.
 As in 2003 Merrimack would rename their home rink in his honor.
 His son Tom Lawler was a freshman at Merrimack when J. Thom died.
 He completed his four years at the college, being named captain in his senior year he would end up finishing his time with the warriors top 5 in career points.

 Bob Magnuson would be the first player in program history to be selected in the NHL entry draft in 1978.

+Bruce Parker years (1978-1983)

 Bruce Parker was named as the new head coach after Lawler's passing.
-Parker would pick off where Lawler left off leading the warriors to 4 straight winning seasons from 1978 to 1982.
-In just his first year he would lead the warriors to a 24-10-1 record but they would lose ECAC 2 semifinals.
-The following year during the 1979–80 season the warriors would have another 20 win season going 22–13–2.
+Parker would pick off where Lawler left off leading the Warriors to 4 straight winning seasons from 1978 to 1982.
+In just his first year he would lead the Warriors to a 24-10-1 record but they would lose the ECAC 2 semifinals.
+The following year during the 1979–80 season the Warriors would have another 20 win season going 22–13–2.
 They would run the gauntlet in the ECAC tournament that year eventually beating UMass Lowell 4–0 to win their 4th tournament championship.
-This would punch the warriors second trip to the 1980 NCAA D2 tournament.
+This would punch the Warriors second trip to the 1980 NCAA D2 tournament.
 Where they would lose to Elmira 4–1 in the frozen four.
-Tom Lawler would finish that season as a Division II Hobey barker finalist.
+Tom Lawler would finish that season as a Division II Hobey Baker finalist.
 During the 1981–82 season the NCAA would expand the D2 tournament.
-The warriors would go 20-15-1 in the regular season that year and get a at large bid to the 1982 NCAA D2 tournament.
+The Warriors would go 20-15-1 in the regular season and get an at large bid to the 1982 NCAA D2 tournament.
 Making their third appearance.
-The warriors would beat Mankato State on aggregate 11–7 in the first round.
-Securing their 3rd frozen four appearance.
-Where they would play rival UMass Lowell and lose a 4–3.
+The Warriors would beat Mankato State on aggregate 11–7 in the first round securing their 3rd frozen four appearance where they would play rival UMass Lowell and lose 4–3.
 Parker would leave after the 1982–83 season.